-Busan’s Gimhae international airport is a great choice for organising budget flights to other destinations in Asia.
+Busan’s Gimhae international airport is a great choice for organizing budget flights to other destinations in Asia.
 However, Seoul Incheon is Korea´s main airport and offers a wider selection of international and long-haul flights.

 Alternative South Korea Travel Itinerary Ideas

-This two week South Korea itinerary takes you across the country in a relatively short period of time.
+This two-week South Korea itinerary takes you across the country in a relatively short period of time.
 But what if you don’t have two weeks to spend in Korea?